17 foods that should and shouldn’t go in the fridge

-We won't go into the science of it all, but experts agree: bread goes off faster in the fridge, so you're best to leave it in the cupboard in an airtight bag (i.e. the bag it comes in, with the little tag firmly sealed).
+We won't go into the science of it all, but experts agree: bread goes off faster in the fridge.
+So, you're best to leave it in the cupboard in an airtight bag (i.e. the bag it comes in, with the little tag firmly sealed).

 Firstly, to test the ripeness of your avocado, give it a gentle squeeze.
-If it's slightly squishy and has a dark green/black bumpy skin, it's ripe.
+If it's slightly squishy and has dark green/black bumpy skin, it's ripe.
 Anything else, and it's probably not ripe.

 Now for the storage.
 Ripe avocados should be stored in the fridge for two to three days to keep them fresh.
 If your avocado isn't quite ripe, leave it out on the counter for a few days, checking it each day to see how it's progressing.
-As soon as it's ripened, put your avocado in the fridge!
+As soon as it's ripe, put your avocado in the fridge!

 As seems to be the case with most tropical fruits, bananas don't fare too well in the cold.
-The enzymes that help them to ripen are stifled in the fridge, so it's best to keep them at room temperature if at all possible.
+The enzymes that help them to ripen are stifled in the fridge, so it's best to keep them at room temperature if possible.

-Nothing, and we mean nothing, has ever divided the Save the Student office quite like the debate around where to store chocolate.
+Nothing – and we mean nothing – has ever divided the Save the Student office quite like the debate around where to store chocolate.

 On the one hand, we have the scholars – the progressive thinkers, unchained by societal conventions.
 They believe certain chocolates should be kept in the fridge as it gives them an added snap, enhancing the already euphoric chocolate experience.